 Search Engine Optimization: Creating Great Content

 The search engines understand what visitors want and they look for signs of quality content.
 They often do this by looking at how many people share your content, by looking for links from other websites.
 However, they don’t stop there.
-In many cases, they will look at the popularity of those websites that are referring traffic.
-For example, a link from a major news site could be more helpful than a link from a lessor known blog.
-To learn more about how links lend credibility, read about search engine optimization basics.
+In many cases, they will look at the importance of those websites that are referring traffic.
+For example, a link from a major news site like CNN could be more helpful than a link from a lessor known blog.
+Search engines, like Google, know that CNN has a huge collection of great content and that many people visit it on a regular basis.
+To learn more about how links lend credibility, check out our Search Engine Optimization Basics posts.

-While it is import to add new content to your site regularly, it should be unique.
+While it is import to add new content to your site regularly, it must be fresh.
 Simply copying content from other sites won’t impress the search engines.
-They know what is out there.
+They know what’s out there.
 They want to see that you are adding something new to the conversation.
-For this reason, it is best to avoid posting pre-written articles from companies that sell the same content to multiple customers.
+For this reason, it’s best to avoid posting pre-written articles from companies that sell the same content to multiple people.

 Bottom line, most modern search engines understand what visitors want and try to show them only the most relevant pages.
 For your site to gain momentum, it needs great content, posted regularly, that will be of interest to someone other than you.
 How does your site measure up?